 Brick lights are a great addition to any garden wall.
-Fitted when the walls built at equal distances, they make the wall look better by adding a decorative element and provide extra safety in the dark.
+Fitted when the walls are built at equal distances, they make the wall look better by adding a decorative element and providing extra safety in the dark.
 Brick lights can be fitted into house walls also, good for outdoor seating areas.

 Decking lights sit flush into the deck and illuminate upwards.
 They can be walked over with ease and provide a nice subtle touch.
 Cables are easily concealed beneath the decking.
 Decking lights can be fitted to new boards as they’re installed or to existing decking.

 Post lights come in various lengths.
 Longer 6ft post lights are common at the start of driveways, while rows of shorter posts (1-2ft) can be fitted along paths or around decking, providing both decorative and safety lighting.